-We’re totally captivated by how brains work here at 360Connext.
+We’re totally captivated by how brains work here at 360Connext [now known as Experience Investigators].
 The ways our brains take in information, process signals from the environment and lead us to believe things.
 Our brains influence how we understand the experiences we have, including those we have as customers.

 Understanding how the brain works, how emotions are more than half the experience, and how our brains are actively seeking negative experiences helps us create, design and innovate a better customer experience.

 More than 95% of human thinking is driven by unconscious influences.
 Emotions are driven by interactions.